cltk/cltk.github.io/_posts/2015-08-02-updated-accuracies-pos-taggers.markdown

 ---

 Last Fall, I [published on my personal blog](http://kyle-p-johnson.com/blog/2014/12/31/cltk-pos-tagging-cross-validation.html) a series of accuracy scores for the CLTK's POS tagging models.
-It was recently pointed out to me, by a member of Perseus's treebank tagging team, that the training set I used to make the taggers contained duplicates.
+It was recently pointed out to me by Dr. Giuseppe G. A. Celano, a member of Perseus's treebank team, that the training set I used to make the taggers contained duplicates.
 This resulted in a skewing of accuracy scores, though not the taggers themselves.

 The Perseus files, [kept here for Greek](https://github.com/cltk/greek_treebank_perseus/tree/master/greek_treebank_perseus) and [here for Latin](https://github.com/cltk/latin_treebank_perseus/tree/master/latin_treebank_perseus), contain a single XML for each tagged work and one file, `agdt-1.7.xml` for Greek and `ldt-1.5.xml` for Latin, for all individual files brought together.
 In training and testing the taggers, I had combined all XML files in the directory, the works plus their compilation, while I should I have included only the compilation files.